Playgrounds and playground injuries

 Most playground injuries are minor – cuts, bruises and a few tears are the most likely dramas.
 But every now and then falls from playground equipment can lead to more serious injuries.

 The most common playground injuries are fractures and dislocations.
-These injuries happen when children fall from equipment like climbing frames, monkey bars and slides.
+These injuries happen when children fall from equipment like trampolines, monkey bars, slides, swings and climbing frames.

 All playgrounds must comply with AS 4685:2017.
 This is the Australian Standard for the design, installation, maintenance and operation of playgrounds and playground equipment.

 The best way to help your child avoid bumps and bruises in playgrounds is to actively supervise your child at play.

 By staying close to your child, especially when they’re trying something new or complicated, you can help keep playground visits safe and give your child the confidence to develop movement skills.

 It’s also important to choose activities and equipment that suit your child’s skills and abilities.
 These guidelines can help when you’re deciding what equipment is best for your child:

 - If your child is younger than 3 years, try to stick to playground equipment less than 1 m in height.

 - If your child is 3-5 years, try to stick to playground equipment less than 1.5 m in height.